inlivedev/inlive-website/themes/inlive/archetypes/README.md

 - slug: Page's slug.
 (By default is using the file name)

 - weight: Page's weight.
-This is used to sort the order of the page and is used for next and previous page features.
-The value is a multiple of 1000 for section page (_index.md) (example 2000) and increment by 1 for single page inside the section (example 2001, 2002).
-(By default the value is 0).
+This is used to sort the order of the page in ascending order and is used for next and previous page features.
+  - For level 1 page: The value is a multiple of 1000 (example: 1000, 2000, 3000).
+  - For level 2 page: The value is a multiple of 1000 + page's weight number (example: 3001, 3002, 3003, 3004).

+  Level 1 page is a page that is a direct children of docs directory (example: docs/introduction/index.md, docs/getting-started/index.md, docs/guides/_index.md).

+  Level 2 page is a page that is a direct children of a level 1 page. (example: docs/guides/app-with-webrtc/index.md).

+  The default value of weight is 0.
 The value is the same as menu's weight.

-- docs_sidebar: Menu's name for sidebar menu in the documentation page
+- docs_sidebar: Menu name for sidebar menu in the documentation page
     - identifier: Menu item identifier.
 This is used as a key and the value must be unique for each menu item entry.
 For nested menu, this is used to connect parent and child menus

-    - name: The name or label of the menu item.
-Menu name is same as page's name.
+    - name: The name or text label of the menu item.
+Menu name's value is the same as page's name value.

     - weight: Menu's weight.
-This is used to sort the order of the menu.
-The value is a multiple of 1000 for section page (_index.md) (example 2000) and increment by 1 for single page inside the section (example 2001, 2002).
-(By default the value is 0).
-The value is the same as page's weight.
+This is used to sort the order of the menu in ascending order.
+Menu's weight value is should be the same as page's weight.
+Please see the page's weight above.
+The default value is 0.

     - parent: Parent menu for nested menu.
-This applies to single page which is not section page (_index.md).
-The value is the name of current directory where the menu resides.
-For example menu that has identifier "Installation" has parent which identifier is "Getting Started".
-For section page (_index.md), the value is empty because section page is supposed to be a parent menu.
+This applies to a level 2 page or a page that is not a direct children of docs directory.
+The value is the parent's menu identifier.
+If the menu is a level 1 page, the menu obviously doesn't have a parent.